Jazz Handbook

 Students enrolled in jazz ensemble(s) …

-- are solely responsible for all music.
+- Are solely responsible for all music.
 Lost parts must be repurchased from the publisher at the student’s expense or, if unavailable, re-copied note for note from the score.
 Students are to return music as needed after rehearsals and performances.
 It is not acceptable to leave music on the stands unattended.

-- are responsible for bringing proper equipment to all rehearsals.
+- Are responsible for bringing proper equipment to all rehearsals.

-- as Brass players will bring all mutes.
+- As Brass players will bring all mutes.

-- as Reed players will bring all doubles.
+- As Reed players will bring all doubles.

 Rehearsal Setup And Breakdown